Last updated: May 3, 2026

 Who usually qualifies

 Most relief starts with homestead status.
 Your home generally must be your principal residence, not a rental or second home.
-Under the state’s Indiana Property Tax Benefits guide, a homestead usually includes the dwelling, garage, up to one acre around it, and certain residential structures.
+A homestead usually includes the dwelling, up to one acre around it, and certain residential structures.
+Some land-contract buyers, trust-owned homes, and cooperative housing situations may qualify, but the county auditor should review the facts.

 For senior-specific help, age is only one piece.
-The new Over 65 Credit generally requires that the applicant be at least 65 by 31 December of the year before the credit is claimed, own or be buying the home under a recorded contract, and have owned it for at least one year.
-For 2026 bills, the current statewide income limits are $60,000 for a single filer and $70,000 for a joint filer under the June 12, 2025 DLGF memo.
+The new Over 65 Credit generally requires that the applicant be at least 65 by December 31 of the year before the credit is claimed, own or be buying the home under a recorded contract, and have owned or been buying it for at least one year.
+For 2026 bills, the current statewide income limits are $60,000 for a single filer and $70,000 for a joint filer under the state’s 2025 DLGF memo.

 The Over 65 Circuit Breaker Credit has different rules.
 You must generally have qualified for the homestead deduction in the prior year and still qualify in the current year.
-For 2026 bills, the statewide income limits are also $60,000 single and $70,000 joint, and for this credit the state says future limits will adjust by Social Security cost-of-living increases starting with pay 2027 bills under the same 2025 DLGF memo.
+For 2026 bills, the income limits are also $60,000 single and $70,000 joint.
+For 2027 bills, the state’s 2027 income memo says the circuit-breaker limits are $61,680 single and $71,960 married.
+That 2027 change is for the Over 65 Circuit Breaker Credit, not the $150 Over 65 Credit.

 Surviving spouses and nursing-home residents may still qualify.
-The state benefits guide says an unremarried surviving spouse age 60 or older may qualify for the Over 65 Credit if the deceased spouse was 65 at death, and a person is not denied the credit only because they are absent while in a nursing home or hospital.
+An unremarried surviving spouse age 60 or older may qualify for the Over 65 Credit if the deceased spouse was 65 at death and the other rules are met.
+A person also may not be denied the Over 65 Credit only because they are absent while in a nursing home or hospital.

 Indiana programs older homeowners should check first